 The Google Home suite of smart speakers, including the first, original Google Home assistant speaker, now offer basic equalization controls (bass and treble), which you can adjust on a per speaker device basis via today’s Google Home app.
 You may set these controls as follows.

-4. Scroll down the list to the original Google Home smart speaker you’re adjusting, as we did with ours in the next picture.
+Find your Google speaker as we did with ours in the next picture.

-5. Tap the device’s control menu button, located in the top right hand corner of the card for the speaker device that you’re adjusting.
+Find the control item in the top right hand corner of the card for the speaker device that you’re adjusting.
 This brings up the selected device’s control menu, as shown in the next picture for the original Google Home speaker that we have.

 Note the circled speaker name to which the adjustments on this screen pertain, the Living Room speaker.
 This lets us know that we’re gong to adjust the same speaker (Living Room) that we selected in the previous steps.